kaapyth0n/focus_todo_pomodoro_bot/README.md

 -   `/list_tasks`: Show active tasks in the current project with buttons to select, mark done, or view archived tasks.
 -   `/select_task \"Task Name\"`: Select an active task by name within the current project.
 -   `/delete_task`: Show a list of tasks in the current project to delete (asks for confirmation).
+-   **Forward a message** to the bot to create a task from that message in an existing or new project.

 **Timer Control:**
 -   `/start_timer [minutes]`: Start a work timer for the selected task (default 25 min, e.g., `/start_timer 45`).